brendanjgreene/school_donations/readme.md

 1. I organised the presentation layer and to make it visually appealing through html and css and bootstrap classes.
 2. I added one additional data dimension, specifically the 'school_county' field and a corresponding menu selection to filter this field.
 I also created and additional range chart for the associated time chart and changed it to a line chart to make it more visually interesting!
 I also added a data table so that details of individual donations including pagination to make the table manageble.
 3. I included additional functionality that provides a Dashboard tutorial, which targets each Dashboard element with an explanation of its purpose (see guidelines below this list).
-4. I will deploy the dashboard to a website using Heroku!
+4. I deployed the dashboard to a website using Heroku at https://safe-mesa-50210.herokuapp.com/!
 5. Yes indeed it is beautiful!

 ## Tech Used